vuestorefront/vue-storefront/docs/guide/modules/cart.md

 - `platformTotals` - similarly to above item, here we have the full totals from Magento for the current shopping cart.
 These collections are populated by [`cart/serverTotals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/actions.js#L49) and the event handler for [`servercart-after-totals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L30)
 - `cartIsLoaded` (bool) - true after dispatching `cart/load`
 - `cartServerPullAt` (int) - timestamp for the last server cart synchronization set by [`servercart-after-pulled`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L45) - enabled when `cart/synchronize` is set to true in the config,
-- `cartServerTotalsAt` - (int) timestamp for the latest server totals synchronization set by ['servercart-after-totals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L30)
-- `cartServerCreatedAt` - (int) timestamp for the last server cart id sync set by [`servercart-after-created`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L8)
-- `cartSavedAt` - (int) timestamp for the latest cart - localForage (local browser) state sync,
-- `bypassToAnon` - (bool) whenever there is a client's quote lock on the cart (for example the cart is currently in sync with Magento etc.) we're using the guest cart for current order; in that case this value is set to true,
 - `shipping` - (object) currently selected shipping method - only when NOT using `cart.synchronize_totals` (if so, the shipping and payment's data comes from Magento2),
 - `payment` - (object) currently selected shipping method - only when NOT using `cart.synchronize_totals` (if so, the shipping and payment's data comes from Magento2),
 - `cartItems` - collection of the cart items; the item format is the same as described in [ElasticSearch Data formats](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/ElasticSearch%20data%20formats.md) - the `product` class; the only difference is that the (int) `qty` field is added